So just what 10 things make you an 80s kid?

 Breakdancing originated in Puerto Rico in the 70s and quickly caught on in the South Bronx region of New York City.
 It evolved and reached its peak during the 1980s - be sure to watch the video above and see some very impressive moves.

 5. You spent all your pocket money on Space Invaders.
 The Earth needed to be saved, and to do this you would need to walk into a motorway service station and insert 10p into the Space Invaders arcade cabinet.
 You could just go to your local youth club, of course, although it was highly unlikely you could get anywhere near the machine without pushing your way through the twenty kids that were surrounding it.
+Doing so would, quite likely, see you with at least one black eye and a bloodied nose!

 The Epoch TV Vader (1980) was a Japanese game console that you plugged into your TV allowing you to play a cloned version of Space Invaders.